The cartridge belt rib stitch is a fake rib stitch with no purling. Learn it with these 7 knitting patterns.

 Bright River Sweater

-The designer Andrea provided some knitting details.
+The designer of the Bright River Sweater is Andrea Rangel.
 It is knitted from the bottom up in the round.
 The sweater has raglan sleeves and a cowl created by using larger needles.

 The pattern does not seem to be sold separately, which is a shame.
 I hope Andrea considers selling her Rugged Knits patterns individually.

 The designer of this handsome over-sized cardigan is Whitney Hayward.
-I suspect all the different parts of knitted as rectangles or squares and then seamed up.
+I suspect all the different parts are knitted as rectangles or squares and then seamed up.

 Buy the pattern at https://harrisville.com/products/morchella-cardigan